SBU-Sports-Metrics/Project-Workflow/README.md

 <br />

 **5 Sports**

+- Basketfall (M&W), Soccer (M&W), Football seem to be good choices because of data volume and NCAA based research opportunities.
+- Earlier we were exploring Lacrosse M & W, Basketball M & W, Soccer M or W seem to be good. .
+- LOGIC >> when each of us takes a metric and with it a sport, we will have a focused approach to the project and know the specific dataset drilled down to two focused variables.

 - **PAUL** has shared his findings in teams, so now we can determine Lacrosse M & W, Basketball M & W, Soccer M or W.

 **Metrics**

+- Sid
+    - based on the comments shared in the Teams Chat, please build on <a href="https://drive.google.com/file/d/1OPB1lbhWZfwa0I2fBVeQRgSOsEjmTX4N/view?usp=drive_link">Jaison's analysis</a>
+    - Re: Teams chat messages, there are ideas shared about researching metrics.

+- Naira
+    - For the one pager you shared, please look up reference ranges and what they mean
+    - Re: messages in teams chat.
-- Naira has looked into the metrics; and has <a href="https://drive.google.com/file/d/1R-qnnoZuQb98LAnnHjDDmJQgyfOLqqAM/view?usp=drive_link"> shared </a> a one pager we can work work with to better understand the metrics.
+    - has looked into the metrics; and has <a href="https://drive.google.com/file/d/1R-qnnoZuQb98LAnnHjDDmJQgyfOLqqAM/view?usp=drive_link"> shared </a> a one pager we can work work with to better understand the metrics.

 - Following up on our call yest, **JAISON** please think about and create a plan for the Metrics building on our discussion.
 Part 1.3 and 1.4 could help. **SID**, please coordinate with Jaison on this metrics work he and I discussed.